 Go crazy for the football team, watch fireworks and sample local cuisine at the annual Purple Power Play in the Park.
 Manhattan's City Park is home to this exciting citywide rally on the Thursday and Friday nights before the first home football game.

 Students compete in various events to generate K-State spirit throughout Homecoming week.
 Today's activities include designing banners, performing group chants, painting windows in Aggieville and building parade floats.

 K-State students show their purple pride by donating to this all-university campaign.
-In its first five years students raised more than $450,000 to help their fellow students through the K-State Proud awards.
+In its first eight years students raised more than $830,000 to help their fellow students through the K-State Proud awards.

 High on a hill overlooking Manhattan, they're hard to miss.
 Engineering students plotted the 80-foot-tall "K" in 1921 and later added the "S" on K-Hill.
 The "U" was never added, but students still whitewash the letters every year.